Continuing Education Activity

 - Identify the mechanism of action of atropine.

-- Describe the adverse effects interactions of atropine.
+- Describe the potential adverse effects of atropine.

 - Summarize the indications for atropine use.